 - Add in the flour, cornstarch, salt, baking soda, and baking powder.
 Mix until well combined, but be sure not to over-mix.
 Cover the dough and refrigerate for at least an hour.

 - Preheat the oven to 350°F. Line a baking sheet with parchment paper.

 - Scoop a 2-3 heaping tablespoons of cookie dough at a time and roll into balls, then roll the balls in sugar to coat.
 Place onto the prepared baking sheet, giving plenty of room for spreading.
 You should be able to fit 6-8 cookies per tray.

-- Bake for 12-16 minutes, or until the edges are beginning to set and brown and the centers are still puffy and soft and seem undercooked.
-Remove from the oven and let cool fully on the baking sheet to set the cookies.
+- Bake for 12-16 minutes, or until the edges are JUST beginning to set and the centers are still puffy and soft and seem underbaked.
+Remove from the oven and let cool FULLY on the baking sheet to set the cookies.

 - Cook Time: 16 mins